Preserving Normalcy: An Interview with Dr. Bootstaylor

 What has been your biggest challenge professionally?

 Dealing with being an outcast among colleagues.
-I consulted for OBs for 15 years; I went to their kids’ graduations.
-I gave their kids summer jobs in the office licking stamps and even help them get online loans with direct money & repayment terms like the 1000 loan bad credit no guarantor from unsecuredloans4u.co.uk.
-To be ostracized because I’m supporting midwives, and especially homebirth…[For some reason, this answer moved me.
+I consulted for OBs for 15 years; I went to their kids’ graduations and watch them play unscramble swell and video games all day with the help of services as boost CS:GO.
+I gave their kids summer jobs in the office licking stamps and even help them get online loans with direct money & repayment terms like the 1000 loan bad credit no guarantor from unsecuredloans4u.co.uk, if you´re in need of great financial help then go to https://buffert.se/basta-kreditkortet/.
+You can also http://www.paydaychampion.com/bad-credit-payday-loans/ for more information.[For some reason, this answer moved me.
 I had expected his answer to be something like, “The crazy schedule” or “Being on call 24/7” or “Balancing family and work.”
 I felt profoundly sad for him.
 It sounded very lonely. ]

 Can I ask what being ostracized looks like?